Google Translation Service

 See the “Teahouse and tea ceremony building” page for details about usage fee.

-Admission to the teahouse and tea ceremony building is free on the first and third Tuesday of every month (Japanese garden admission fee still applies).
+Admission to the teahouse and tea ceremony building is free on the 1st and 3rd and 4th Tuesday of every month (Japanese garden admission fee still applies).

-Normally, visiting the teahouse and tea ceremony building is by reservation only and an admission fee applies, but on the first and third Tuesday of every month admission is free.
-On those days, a green tea and Japanese sweet are served at a charge of ¥300.
+Normally, visiting the teahouse and tea ceremony building is by reservation only and an admission fee applies, but on the 1st and 3rd and 4th Tuesday of every month admission is free.
+On those days, a Matcha and Japanese sweet are served at a charge of ¥800.

 Enjoy a traditional Japanese teatime while gazing at the Japanese-style garden.